 This check does NOT forward application metrics from StatsD servers to Datadog.
 It collects metrics about StatsD itself.

 The StatsD check is packaged with the Agent, so simply install the Agent on any servers that run StatsD.
-If you need the newest version of the check, install the

 Create a file